magenta/magenta/magenta/models/nsynth/README.md

 This repository contains a baseline spectral autoencoder model and a WaveNet autoencoder model, each in their respective directories.
 The baseline model uses a spectrogram with fft_size 1024 and hop_size 256, MSE loss on the magnitudes, and the Griffin-Lim algorithm for reconstruction.
 The WaveNet model trains on mu-law encoded waveform chunks of size 6144.
 It learns embeddings with 16 dimensions that are downsampled by 512 in time.

+Given the difficulty of training, we've included weights of models pretrained on the NSynth dataset.
+They are available for download as TensorFlow checkpoints:

+* [Baseline][baseline-ckpt]
+* [WaveNet][wavenet-ckpt]

+_Note, to use the checkpoints you have to modify the checkpoint file paths (ex, wavenet-ckpt/checkpoint) to reflect the current absolute path on your computer._

 # Training